On this page

 |Airport to Belize City transfer||$25.00 per group|

-Belize has a safe and fairly reliable bus network that runs country-wide 7 days a week from sunrise until about 9:00 PM.
+Belize has a safe and fairly reliable public bus network that runs country-wide 7 days a week from 4:00 AM until about 7:00 PM.
 There are no night buses available.

-There are two type of buses that run throughout Belize:
+There are two type of buses in Belize:

 Using the example below, O.WALK EXPRESS means it's traveling directly to Orange Walk without stopping.